Insert-Affiliate/InsertAffiliateAndroidSDK/README.md

 # Insert Affiliate SDK

 The **InsertAffiliateAndroid SDK** is designed for Android applications, providing seamless integration with the [Insert Affiliate platform](https://insertaffiliate.com).
-This SDK enables functionalities such as managing affiliate links, handling in-app purchases (IAP), and utilizing deep links.
+This SDK enables functionalities such as managing affiliate links, handling in-app purchases (IAP), and utilising deep links.
 For more details and to access the Insert Affiliate dashboard, visit [app.insertaffiliate.com](https://app.insertaffiliate.com).

 ## Table of Contents